aronmorris/autocomplete-suggestions/SCORING & IMPROVEMENTS.md

 ##The Matcher
-A modification can be made to the Matcher so that instead of defaulting to Levenshtein + coordinate scoring, it instead uses better integration with Spring Boot to instantiate more scoring instruments and iteratively modify the confidence as each instrument evaluates the object, e.g. factory beans + chain of responsibility pattern.
-The Suggestion object itself can be augmented to have not just a `double confidence` but e.g. `stack<tuple<weight, confidence>>` such that it can internally compile all confidence ratings and weights to its overall Confidence score once other operations are complete.
+A modification can be made to the Matcher so that instead of defaulting to Levenshtein + coordinate scoring, it instead uses better integration with Spring Boot to instantiate more scoring instruments and iteratively modify the confidence as each instrument evaluates the object, ~~e.g. factory beans + chain of responsibility pattern.
+The Suggestion object itself can be augmented to have not just a `double confidence` but e.g. `stack<tuple<weight, confidence>>` such that it can internally compile all confidence ratings and weights to its overall Confidence score once other operations are complete.~~

+While not implementing Factory Beans, per se, I have updated the Matcher so it is not tightly coupled to confidence grading implementations, and can instead run an arbitrary number of confidence graders against its set of suggestions without knowing their implementation details.

 ##Alternate Names Set
 The alternate names set in Cities500 provides a list of... alternate names!
 This is currently used in a somewhat